TheSethRose/delete-fb-messages/README.md

 # Auto Delete All Facebook Messages
 *Last Updated: 04/01/2024*

-JavaScript utility that allows you to auto delete all your Facebook messages, including archived chats.
+JavaScript utility that allows you to auto delete all your Facebook messages on Messenger.com,.
 Adds a feature to Facebook that should have already been added.

 ## Usage Instructions